Guglielmo Achille Cavellini: The Exhibitions at Home

 At the end of 1973 Cavellini began making works of mail art with the 25 Letters, a letter of thanks to each one of the authors who had written books about him, with translations in English, French and Spanish.
-He printed a catalog of the letters and mailed it to museum and gallery directors, art critics and the most famous artists.
+He printed a catalogue of the letters and mailed it to museum and gallery directors, art critics and the most famous artists.
 That was the first Mostra a domicilio (Exhibition at Home).
 In January 1974 he exhibited the 25 Books at the Cenobio-Visualità Gallery in Milan.
 Then he created the 25 Visits by famous historical figures, in which he was photographed wearing the suit with his story and a wooden helmet showing the name of the person.
 He also made new self-portraits, both drawn and photographic.
 One of them was composed of 330 pictures of his face, each showing a different expression.

 Emilio Villa visited Cavellini in 1974 and convinced the Visual Arts Center of Naples to exhibit the 25 Letters, the exhibition was inaugurated on 10 October.
 Cavellini made a photomontage showing his exhibition at the Royal Palace of the city, and he used it as a postcard.
 The same he did with the Milan Cathedral, the Doge's Palace in Venice and the Palazzo dei Diamanti in Ferrara.
-He also printed circular stickers with the colors of the flag of Italy, promoting his imaginary exhibition in Venice.
+He also printed circular stickers with the colours of the flag of Italy, promoting his imaginary exhibition in Venice.
 Since then he included the stickers in every work of mail art.
 At the end of 1974 Cavellini made a new "Exhibition at Home" titled Cimeli (Relics), which contained documents and photographs from his life.
 Through Corrado Cagli he met art critic Mario Verdone, who warned him that many Italian artists were criticizing his supposed arrogance.
 The Relics were praised by George Brecht, Ben Vautier and Marinus Boezem, and Genesis P-Orridge re-elaborated them to create a new work of art.
 In the same year Cavellini made a new postcard with his decalogue: